-Section 16(a) of the Securities Exchange Act of 1934 requires executive officers, directors. and persons who own more than 10% of the Company's common stock to file reports of ownership and changes in ownership with the SEC and Nasdaq.
+Section 16(a) of the Securities Exchange Act of 1934 requires executive officers, directors, and persons who own more than 10% of the Company's common stock to file reports of ownership and changes in ownership with the SEC and Nasdaq.
 Executive officers, directors and greater than 10% shareholders are required by SEC regulations to furnish the Company with copies of all Section 16(a) forms they file.
-Based on a review solely of copies of such forms received and written representation from certain reporting persons, the Company believes that all Section 16(a) filing requirements applicable to 2013 for executive officers, directors, and greater than 10% beneficial owners were complied with in a timely manner except as follows: Form 4s were filed, but not filed within the required two business day period, for (i) one transaction for each of Messrs.
-Brunngraber, Appelbaum, Langfitt, Mathias, Murray, and Pickering.
-One Form 5 was filed subsequent to year end for Mr. Murray reporting one late transaction.
+Based on a review solely of copies of such forms received and written representation from certain reporting persons, the Company believes that all Section 16(a) filing requirements applicable to 2015 for executive officers, directors, and greater than 10% beneficial owners were complied with in a timely manner.

-V. RATIFICATION OF APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM - PROPOSAL 3
+IV.
+RATIFICATION OF APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM - PROPOSAL 2

-KPMG LLP has served as the Company's independent registered public accounting firm since 1983, and for the year ended December 31, 2013.
-The Audit Committee of the Board has selected KPMG LLP to serve as such firm for 2014.
+KPMG LLP has served as the Company's independent registered public accounting firm since 1983, and for the year ended December 31, 2015.
+The Audit Committee of the Board has selected KPMG LLP to serve as such firm for 2016.
 A representative of KPMG LLP is expected to be present at the Annual Meeting, will have an opportunity to make a statement and will be available to respond to appropriate questions of shareholders.